Nyerguds/MobiusMapEditor/MANUAL.md

 Using classic files will not only use the classic graphics, but will also load the classic game text from the respective game's 'CONQUER.ENG' file, and the Red Alert house colors from 'PALETTE.CPS'.

 The default "Classic\\TD" and "Classic\\RA" folders are supplied along with the editor, so it is immediately usable in classic mode.
 The contents of these folders were taken from the official freeware releases of the games, supplemented with some files from the Red Alert expansion packs.
-For the exact expected contents of the classic folders, see the "Classic files listing" section below.
+For the exact expected contents of the classic folders, see the [Classic files listing](#classic-files-listing) section below.

 The extra theaters available for Tiberian Dawn and Red Alert in the upgraded community releases of the classic games are supported if their .mix files are found in the configured folders.
-To achieve this, you can either copy the theater .mix archives from the classic install folder into into the classic folder provided with the editor (see "Classic files listing" section below for the exact names), or point the **ClassicPathTD** / **ClassicPathRA** folder to your own classic game install folder.
+To achieve this, you can either copy the theater .mix archives from the classic install folder into into the classic folder provided with the editor (see [Classic files listing](#classic-files-listing) section below for the exact names), or point the **ClassicPathTD** / **ClassicPathRA** folder to your own classic game install folder.

 Note that for Red Alert, the editor uses the DOS versions of the infantry sprites, and the community version of Red Alert does not contain those for the expansion pack infantry.
 To use your own game install folder without losing those graphics, copy the "lores1.mix" file from "Classic\\RA\\" into the Red Alert game folder.
 This will not have any effect on the game itself; it only uses the contents of "hires1.mix".